PsychedelicNang/FBXMultiplatformImporter/README.md

 # psych-fbx-utility
 This is a repository for a Visual Studio solution which interacts with the FBX SDK to parse FBX models into simple c++ data types.

 Originally this repository was for taking the parsed data to reconstruct the FBX model in Unity (Game Engine) at runtime using Marshalling.
+The Unity portion of this has been moved to it's own repository: https://github.com/PsychedelicNang/psych-fbx-utility-unity-demo

-OSX was supported as well but has since been depreciated.
+OSX was supported but has since been depreciated.

-The Unity usage will be put into a seperate project.

 # Notes
 Make sure the platform is set to x64 otherwise linking will fail and you will get compilier errors.